-(2) Other benefits is the movement in the annual leave provision for Mr Dayal and Mr Betts, and Mr Bundey in the prior year.

-(3) Long term benefits is the movement in the long service leave provision in relation to long service leave entitlements after 5 years of continuous service.

-(4) An independent valuation of the performance rights was performed to establish the fair value in accordance with AASB2 Share Based Payments.
-Valuation of the rights was done using Monte Carlo valuation simulations.

-(5) Following Mr Bundey's cessation of employment in the prior year, 421,801 unvested LTIP rights were forfeited.
+- (2) Other benefits is the movement in the annual leave provision for Mr Dayal and Mr Betts, and Mr Bundey in the prior year. - (3) Long term benefits is the movement in the long service leave provision in relation to long service leave entitlements after 5 years of continuous service. - (4) An independent valuation of the performance rights was performed to establish the fair value in accordance with AASB2 Share Based Payments.
+Valuation of the rights was done using Monte Carlo valuation simulations. - (5) Following Mr Bundey's cessation of employment in the prior year, 421,801 unvested LTIP rights were forfeited.
 Negative percentage is due to the reversal of share based payment expense in the prior year.

-Executive KMP remuneration for the year ended 30 June 2020 (continued)

-The table on the previous page shows KMP remuneration in accordance with statutory obligations and accounting standards.
+The table above shows KMP remuneration in accordance with statutory obligations and accounting standards.
 The following table, which is audited, provides additional voluntary disclosure as the Directors believe this information is helpful to assist shareholders in understanding the benefits that the Executive KMP received during the financial year ended 30 June 2020.
 The table below has not been prepared in accordance with Australian accounting standards.
 The benefits disclosed below excludes the expense for options that are unvested.

-Fixed Remuneration (1) STI and bonuses (2) Other benefits (3) Performance rights vested in 2020 Total \$ \$ \$ \$ \$ Mr Sanjay Dayal 1,225,000 1,111,198 22,441 n/a (4) 2,358,639 Mr Richard Betts 609,101 205,487 (6,963) (5) 807,625
+Fixed Remuneration (1) \$ STI and bonuses (2) \$ Other benefits (3) \$ Performance rights vested in 2020 \$ Total \$ Mr Sanjay Dayal 1,225,000 1,111,198 22,441 n/a (4) 2,358,639 Mr Richard Betts 609,101 205,487 (6,963) (5) 807,625

-- (1) Fixed remuneration includes salary and fees, and superannuation contributions, calculated on the same basis as the remuneration table on page 14. - (2) STI and bonuses attributable to the year ended 30 June 2020 are calculated on the same basis as the remuneration table on page 14. - (3) Other benefits relates to the movement in the annual leave provision for Mr Dayal and Mr Betts shown on an accruals basis. - (4) Not applicable as the first opportunity for performance rights to vest for My Dayal will be on 30 June 2021 (the vesting of the 2019 LTIP), therefore no benefits were received during the current financial year. - (5) The 2018 LTIP tranche has not vested as the TSR hurdle measured at 30 June 2020 has not been reached, therefore no benefits were received during the current financial year.
+(1) Fixed remuneration includes salary and fees, and superannuation contributions, calculated on the same basis as the remuneration table above.

+- (2) STI and bonuses attributable to the year ended 30 June 2020 are calculated on the same basis as the remuneration table above. - (3) Other benefits relates to the movement in the annual leave provision for Mr Dayal and Mr Betts shown on an accruals basis. - (4) Not applicable as the first opportunity for performance rights to vest for My Dayal will be on 30 June 2021 (the vesting of the 2019 LTIP), therefore no benefits were received during the current financial year. - (5) The 2018 LTIP tranche has not vested as the TSR hurdle measured at 30 June 2020 has not been reached, therefore no benefits were received during the current financial year.